MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-pair-edit.png "Edit match pair")

 2. Identify the condition that you want to experiment with.
-Each criterion is represented by one row in the match rule panel.
+Each criterion is represented by one row in the **Match rule** panel.

 3. At this point the page that you see depends on the match level you have selected for that condition.